Cultivating Exceptional Employees

 Every company has its own particular cultural environment, which functions somewhere within the boundaries of fast-paced or slow-paced, highly structured or flexible, stressful or relaxed, employee-centered or process-centered.
 Even in the healthiest of cultures, there will be certain types of employees who fit within it better than others and it is extremely useful to know which ones best fit the culture, and how to effectively manage those who don’t fit.

-Most often a company’s culture falls somewhere between healthy and mediocre, but there are two types of culture that are decidedly unhealthy.
-One is a "No Mistakes" culture, in which everyone is called out on the carpet for any little mistake.
+Most often a company’s culture falls somewhere between healthy and mediocre, but there are three types of culture that are decidedly unhealthy.
+A "No Mistakes" culture, in which everyone is called out on the carpet for any little mistake.
 This results in a fear-paralyzed workforce that doesn’t dare do anything new or innovative.
 Companies stagnate and eventually die within this overly strict environment.

-The other unhealthy culture falls at the opposite extreme.
-It is a "No Consequence" culture, which on the surface might seem to be a laid-back, easy-going environment.
-What’s really going on in this culture, however, is that managers have decided that problem employees require too much of their time and energy to bother with.
+A "No Consequence" culture is the opposite extreme.
+This culture might seem to be a laid-back, easy-going environment on the surface.
+But what’s really going on in this culture is that managers have decided that problem employees require too much of their time and energy to bother with.
 They have decided that it’s just easier to ignore them than to deal with them or to find and implement effective ways to manage and motivate them.
 This is not as uncommon as one might think in organizations where firing an employee is a multi-step process or where tenure or other "entitlements" are in use.

 Unfortunately, the longer managers tolerate sub-standard work and negative behaviors in employees, the worse they tend to become.
 Worse yet, other employees notice that the difficult employees are getting away with all kinds of things and, in time, they too begin adjusting their productivity levels downward to the lowest level tolerated.
 Before long the majority of employees are simply riding the time-clock, collecting their paychecks, and doing just enough to stay out of serious trouble.
 Even potentially excellent employees function at less than half of their capacity in such an environment.